sandhyakamath/GraphQL/README.md

-This is a GraphQL demo project.
+This is a GraphQL demo project.<br/>
-GraphQL is Query Language for APIs and is server-side runtime for executing queries by using type system.
+GraphQL is Query Language for APIs and is server-side runtime for executing queries by using type system.<br/>
-It allows to request exactly the data needed and resolves over fetching and under fetching data with REST endpoints.
+It allows to request exactly the data needed and resolves over fetching and under fetching data with REST endpoints.<br/>

-GraphQLDemo
+<H3>GraphQLDemo</H3>

-Created GraphQL Schema: Defines the types of data you can query and the relationships between those types.
+Created GraphQL Schema: Defines the types of data you can query and the relationships between those types.<br/>
-GraphQL Resolver functions which provide the instructions for turning a GraphQL operation into data.
+GraphQL Resolver functions which provide the instructions for turning a GraphQL operation into data.<br/>

-Querying GraphQL with url http://localhost:8082/graphql port started in 8082
+Querying GraphQL with url http://localhost:8082/graphql
 <br/>
 {<br/>
     &nbsp;&nbsp;&nbsp; getPerson(id: 1) { <br/>